top of page

 Firearm (Huo Chong) of Ming that Produced During this Period — National Museum of China

-Epic War Protecting the City of Beijing
+The Epic Battle for the Defense of Beijing

-Soon, Lord Yexuan, who had defeated Ming Empire’s over 250,000 good soldiers, arrived outside of Beijing, dreaming of occupying the city and recovering the former Yuan Dynasty here.
+Soon, Lord Yexuan, who had defeated the Ming Empire’s over 250,000 good soldiers, arrived outside of Beijing, dreaming of occupying the city and recovering the former Yuan Dynasty here.

 Commander Yu Qian didn’t stay inside the city wall to defend the city as long as possible.